Audrew36/dotfiles/README.md

 ## Quick review of features:

-to move around alt + h or j or k or l to open terminal alt + t to open coc suggestions move on word and press alt + k and to select suggestions down arrow or up arrow and alt + y to go to destination press alt + d to open nerd-tree ctrl + n
+# to move around ctrl + h or j or k or l
+# to open terminal alt + t or to open terminal all over window press alt + shift + t
+# to open coc suggestions move on word and press alt + k and to select suggestions down arrow or up arrow and alt + y
+# to go to definiton press alt + d and to go back from definition press alt + o
+# to open nerd-tree ctrl + n
+# to comment quickly press // or to comment sexy press /y /s